figield/coding_task/README.md

 My notes.

-Type `make` to run the tests
+Type `make` to run the unit tests written with `unittest.TestCase`

-Typy `pytest` to run all available tests
+Typy `pytest` to run all available tests.